Gulfia83/Bake_cake/README.md

 # Bake_cake_bot
 [Russian](RU_README.md)

-A telegram bot for ordering cakes.

-## Usage examples
+Telegram bot for ordering cakes.
+With the bot, you can order TTRT from the presented catalog, or you can assemble the cake yourself from the presented parameters and ingredients.
+It is possible to change the delivery time and choose a convenient time slot.
+For an additional fee, you can add any inscription to the cake.
+With the bot, you can check the status of your orders.
+The bot sends notifications about new orders to the administrator.

+### Examples of use

 Start:

-Choose from a cake catalog:
+Choose from the cake catalog:

-Build a cake from the ingredients you choose:
+Assemble a cake from the presented ingredients:

+Ability to speed up delivery and choose the time

 ## How to install